maziac/DeZog/documentation/Usage.md

 Emulators (like ZEsarUX) normally try to accurately emulate the exact behavior.
 This means: if you step through your assembly code and e.g. write to the screen an emulator would normally show the result after the ray-beam has passed the position on the screen.
 I.e. you normally don't see directly what's happening on the screen.
-The zsim simulator on the other hand immediately displays any change to the screen while stepping.
+The zsim simulator on the other hand can immediately display any change to the screen while stepping.
 This can be a big advantage during debugging.
-(Note: this is true for "ulaScreen" equal to "spectrum" or "zx81", but not for "zx81-hires" which is accurate in the timing of the display.)
+(Note: this is true for "ulaScreen" equal to "spectrum" or "zx81" if the hires option is set to false.)

 Example launch.json configuration:
 ~~~json